 October is Domestic Violence Awareness Month (DVAM).
-In the United States, DVAM was launched in October of 1987 as a way to connect and unite individuals and organizations working on domestic violence issues while raising awareness for those issues.
+In the United States, DVAM was launched in October of 1987 to connect and unite individuals and organizations.
+All working on domestic violence issues while raising awareness for those issues.
 Domestic violence is prevalent in every community around the world.
 Across races, religions, and nationalities, one in three women will be abused in their lifetime by an intimate partner.
-Different societies respond differently to these kinds of social ills, and Islam has a very concise approach as to how we should approach this issue.
+Different societies respond differently to these kinds of social ills.
+Islam has a very concise approach as to how we should approach this issue.

-According to a research article published by Yaqeen Institute titled Islam and Violence Against Women: A Critical Look at Domestic Violence and Honor Killings in the Muslim Community, Tessneem AlKeik addresses the question of what role religion plays in allowing or prohibiting domestic violence.
-She writes, “Well, for one, abusers take advantage of misinterpretations of religious texts and exploit scripture as a justification for harming others both physically and mentally.
-Religious communities and leaders, on the other hand, can provide fundamental resources to raise awareness of the harms and impermissibility of domestic violence and provide support for victims.”
+According to a research article published by Yaqeen Institute titled Islam and Violence Against Women.
+In A Critical Look at Domestic Violence and Honor Killings in the Muslim Community, Tessneem AlKeik addresses religion’s role in allowing or prohibiting domestic violence.
+She writes, “Well, for one, abusers take advantage of misinterpretations of religious texts.
+Then exploit scripture as a justification for harming others both physically and mentally.
+Religious communities and leaders, on the other hand, can provide essential resources to raise awareness of the harms.
+The impermissibility of domestic violence and support victims.”

-The article begins with outlining the framework by which Muslims study this issue, using the two main sources of Islamic law.
-Those are the Holy Quran, and the example set by Prophet Muhammad, the Messenger of God.
-Muslims use these two holy sources of knowledge, processed, engaged with, and analyzed by scholars, to derive morality and principles by which they govern their life.
+The article begins by outlining the framework by which Muslims study this issue, using the two primary sources of Islamic law.
+Those are the Holy Quran and the example set by Prophet Muhammad, the Messenger of God.
+Muslims use these two holy sources of knowledge, processed, engaged with, and analyzed by scholars.
+All to derive morality and principles by which they govern their life.
 This knowledge applies to all aspects of life, including domestic violence.

-What does the Quran say about the treatment of one’s wives?
+What does Islam say about the treatment of one’s wife?

-The research articles delves into the Quran’s revelations that directly address the marital relationship and its dynamics.
+The research articles delve into the Quran’s revelations that directly address marital relationships and dynamics.

-“And among His Signs is that He created for you mates from among yourselves, that you may dwell in tranquility with them, and He put love and mercy between your hearts.
+“And among His Signs is that He created for you mates from among yourselves.
+That you may dwell in tranquility with them, and He put love and mercy between your hearts.
 Verily in that are signs for those who reflect” [Quran 30:21].
-God also commands men in another verse to “live with your wives in kindness and equity” [4:19], while other verses threaten them with God’s admonishment if they intend harm or actually transgress against their wives [2:231].
-Furthermore, there are verses that recognize the complementary nature of marriage by describing spouses as garments for one another [2:187] and reminding believers that men and women are protectors of one another [9:71].
+God also commands men in another verse to “live with your wives in kindness and equity” [4:19], while other verses threaten them with God’s admonishment if they intend to harm or transgress against their wives [2:231].
+Furthermore, some verses recognize the complementary nature of marriage by describing spouses as garments for one another [2:187] and reminding believers that men and women are protectors of one another [9:71].
 These verses set the standard and paradigm of love, compassion, and mutuality for spousal relationships.”

 The Prophet Muhammad stated, “An honorable man treats women with honor and respect, and only a despicable person treats women poorly.”10 Other hadith, or narrations, relate the story of a companion of the Prophet who asked the Messenger, “What do you say [advise] about our wives?” to which the Prophet replied, “Share with them the same food you have for yourself, and clothe them by which you clothe yourself, and do not beat them, and do not revile them.”11 Moreover, the Prophet proclaimed, “Would one of you beat his wife like a slave and then sleep with her at the day’s end?!” thereby emphasizing the absurdity of someone harming his wife.12